DavesCodeMusings/esp/README.md

 # What is it?

 The Wemos LOLIN32 with OLED is a ESP32 microcontroller with an integrated 128x64 OLED display driven by an SSD1306.
-All of this is well supported by MicroPython.
+All of this is well supported by MicroPython and boards are generally in the $15(US) price range maing them attractive for hobby and STEM labs.
 The code in this repository is specifically written to take advantage of the LOLIN32 with OLED and clone boards.

 boot.py -- start wifi networking and display status on the OLED